 Even in nocking arrows, there are steps that professionals advise you to follow, and the index vane plays a vital part.

-You may also be curious about what happens if there is no index vane on the arrow.
+You may also be curious about what happens if no index vane is on the arrow.
 There are indeed archers with arrows that don’t have index vanes, especially the ones who make their own.
-It is because there are arrow rest that doesn’t necessarily require arrows to have odd-colored fletching.
+It is because there are arrow rests that don’t necessarily require arrows to have odd-colored fletching.

 For instance, a drop-down arrow rest ensures that nothing interferes with the fletching as the arrow shoots out of the bow.